UniLogin/UniLogin/docs/source/overview.rst

 1. The old device generates a temporary key pair.

-2. The private key gets transferred to the new device.
+2. The temporary private key gets transferred to the new device.

-3. The new device encrypts a new public key using a temporary private key.
+3. The new device encrypts a new public key using the temporary private key and transfers it to the old device.

-4. The old device sends a meta-transaction via a relayer to the wallet smart contract.
+4. The old device decrypts the new device's public key and sends a meta-transaction to the relayer adding it to the wallet smart contract.

-5. On the successful decryption, the old device sends the meta-transaction to the relayer to add the new public key to the wallet smart contract.

 .. image:: static/connect/solution-2.png

 **Solution 3**

 The third solution is an alternative to the previous solutions.
-A new device generates a new key pair and shows a user emojis based on a hash of the new public key to the later use on an old device.
+The new device generates a new key pair and shows the user emojis based on a hash of the new public key to the later use on an old device.
 The newly generated public key is sent to a relayer and forwarded to the old device.
-To finalize connecting a new device, the user has to arrange emojis in the exact order.
+To finalize connection of a new device, the user has to arrange emojis on the old device in the same order he has seen on the new device.
 See below.

 .. image:: static/connect/solution-3.png

-In the case of spamming, the user has to type exact emojis unlike arranging.
+In case of spamming attack in place, the user has to type the emojis manually.

 .. _development: